MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/manage-unassigned-records.md

 ## View unassigned records

-You can view the list of records that aren't assigned to sellers and assign them to sellers either manually or by [creating an assignment rule](create-and-activate-assignment-rule.md#to-create-and-activate-an-assignment-rule).
+You can view the list of records that aren't assigned to sellers and assign them to sellers either manually or by creating an assignment rule.
+More information: [Create and activate an assignment rule](create-and-activate-assignment-rule.md#to-create-and-activate-an-assignment-rule).
 The records aren't assigned automatically because of one of the following reasons:

 | Reason | Description |
 |--------|-------------|